jan-039/labor-cost-analysis/README.md

 The goal is to explore which U.S. industries experienced the greatest changes in employment and labor costs from 2017 to 2024, and where did compensation growth outpace workforce growth?

 ## Terminology
-- **Terminology**
 * **Employees:** Full-time and part-time wage-and-salary employees within an industry.
 * **Wages:** Total wages and salaries paid within an industry, including direct employee pay such as salaries, bonuses, and commissions.
 * **Compensation:** Total employer labor cost, including wages and supplements to wages and salaries.
 * **Supplements:** Employer-paid additions to wages, calculated as `Compensation - Wages`.
 * **Wage per Employee:** Total wages divided by employee headcount.
 * **Compensation per Employee:** Total compensation divided by employee headcount.
 * **Supplements per Employee:** Supplements divided by employee headcount.
 * **Wage Share:** Wages as a percentage of total compensation.
 * **Supplements Share:** Supplements as a percentage of total compensation.
 * **Employee Growth:** Percentage change in employee headcount from 2017 to 2024.
 * **Wage Growth:** Percentage change in total wages from 2017 to 2024.
 * **Compensation Growth:** Percentage change in total compensation from 2017 to 2024.
 * **Compensation per Employee Growth:** Percentage change in compensation per employee from 2017 to 2024.
 * **Compensation Growth vs. Employee Growth:** Compensation growth minus employee growth, used to identify industries where labor costs grew faster than workforce size.

 ## Data and Methodology